-The Rumor Has Itů HD DVD is encoded on disc in High Definition 1080p format using VC-1 compression.
-The movie's theatrical 1.85:1 aspect ratio has been slightly opened up to fill a 16:9 frame, with negligible impact to the composition.
-Since HD is natively 16:9 in shape, the HD DVD format does not require anamorphic enhancement as used on DVD.
+The Rumor Has It...
+Blu-ray is encoded in High Definition 1080p format using MPEG2 compression on a single-layer 25 gb disc.
+The movie's theatrical 1.85:1 aspect ratio has been slightly opened up to fill a 16:9 frame with negligible impact to the composition.

-Despite being contained on only a single HD DVD layer (all of the other HD DVD releases thus far have been dual-layered), this is a short movie with almost no bonus features and fits into the allotted space without any visible compression problems.
-The picture is sharp, colorful, and clean.
+I wrote the following about the HD DVD release, and since Warner has reused the same master the comments also hold true for Blu-ray: The picture is sharp, colorful, and clean.
 Sadly, the movie has a very bland photographic style reminiscent of TV sit-coms, which prevents it from qualifying as demonstration material.

-The Rumor Has Itů HD DVD is not flagged with an Image Constraint Token and will play in full High Definition quality over an HD DVD player's analog Component Video outputs.
+The Rumor Has It...
+Blu-ray is not flagged with an Image Constraint Token and will play in full High Definition quality over a Blu-ray player's analog Component Video outputs.

-The photo images used in this article were taken from the DVD edition for illustrative purposes only, and are not intended to demonstrate HD DVD picture quality.
+The photo images used in this article were taken from the DVD edition for illustrative purposes only, and are not intended to demonstrate Blu-ray picture quality.

-The only bonus feature on this HD DVD title (a theatrical trailer) is recycled from the DVD edition and is presented in Standard Definition video with MPEG2 compression.
-Future releases may offer more advanced features.
-The interactive menus are accompanied by annoying clicking sound effects for every selection that can be turned off if you desire (and I recommend it).
+The only bonus feature on this Blu-ray title (a theatrical trailer) is recycled from the DVD and HD DVD editions and is presented in Standard Definition video with MPEG2 compression.
+That's it.

 No interactive features have been included.